scour/feedjira-podcast/README.md

 ### More Information

 For more detailed information about specific aspects of feeds, how they are spec'd, and how they are handled by the parser, see the [wiki](https://github.com/scour/feedjira-podcast/wiki).

+## In Progress

+Coverage of RSS, iTunes, and the other common constituents of podcast feeds is very high, but there are some bits that need to be addressed.
+Several rarely-used RSS elements (`<cloud>`, `<rating>`, etc) are not supported.
+Due to how they can be nested `<itunes:category>` is also a work in progress.
+More esoteric elements, such a host-specific tags, or various parts of Dublin Core, are added based on their prevalence in real world feeds.

+Experimental feed elements may be added over time, but they should be used with caution until they reach a critical mass or become standardized.